Jessica Gonzalez is a Hispanic lawyer who has been fighting for New Jersey legalization as a leader of Minorities 4 Medical Marijuana (M4MM).

 “I want you to walk into a room with a lawyer and investors and know what they’re asking to do and what signing and obligations,” Gonzalez told the classes.

 The party with better lawyers is always going to have advantages.
 Because the legal costs are very high, getting a lawyer is a barrier to entry itself.

 Cannabis entrepreneurs need the information to succeed, or their wings will be clips from the beginning, Gonzalez explained.
 She said that despite being legal, CBD and hemp cause just as many headaches due to fluctuations in regulations

 Gonzalez noted cannabis law is multi-faceted since it touches on health issues, economics, the rights of minorities, and civil rights.
-Unfortunately, the industry consists mostly of white men who are the entrepreneurs and filling the C-suites.
+Unfortunately, the industry consists mostly of white men filling the C-suites.